 When people asked me if I’d planned on posting a vegan Thanksgiving menu on the blog, I sure knew that it was about time to get started and make something festive.
-I ended up with this vegan Thanksgiving lentil loaf with pumpkin and sweet potato mash with nut-oat topping, vegan gravy, and cranberry pear sauce.
+I ended up with this vegan Thanksgiving lentil loaf with a mashed pumpkin and sweet potato casserole with a nut-oat topping, vegan gravy, and cranberry pear sauce.
 We already had a similar version last Christmas and everybody just loved it!

 I’ve always loved meat loafs, so I decided to make a vegan version that uses cooked lentils instead of ground meat.
 It’s really easy to make, it’s high in fiber and protein and most of all it’s incredibly DELICIOUS!!